esccode/esccode.github.io/_posts/2023-05-15-comptia-security-domain.md

 - Drones
 - Visitor logs
 - Faraday cages(prevents wireless or cellular phones)
-- Air gap
+- Air gap(A type of network isolation that physically separates a network from all other networks.)
 - Screened subnet(previously known as demilitarized zone)(like DMZ)
 - Protected cable distribution
 - Secure area
-  - Air gap
+  - Air gap(like secure area demilitarized zone (DMZ).)
   - Vault
   - Safe
   - Hot aisle